2015–16 Washington Capitals season

-The 2015–16 Washington Capitals season was the 42nd season for the National Hockey League franchise that was established on June 11, 1974.
-The season began its regular games on October 10, 2015 against the New Jersey Devils.
+The 2015–16 Washington Capitals season was the 42nd season for the National Hockey League (NHL) franchise that was established on June 11, 1974.
+The season began its regular games on October 10, 2015, against the New Jersey Devils.
 This was the first of five consecutive Metropolitan Division titles for the Capitals.
+The 2015-2016 Capitals team was the second one in franchise history to win the Presidents' Trophy, after the 2009-2010 Capitals team.
+The 2015-2016 Capitals defeated the Philadelphia Flyers in the first round of NHL playoffs.
+However, the Capitals were ousted in the second round of NHL playoffs, two games to four, against the eventual Stanley Cup champions Pittsburgh Penguins.